pryv/dev-site/source/getting-started.md

 ![Pryv.io Data Model](/assets/images/data_model_allergens.svg)

-Here's an example of an event, corresponding to the blood pressure collected by the **Digital Tensiometer** as described in the streams structure above :
+Here's an example of an event, corresponding to the blood pressure collected by the **Digital Tensiometer** and added in the substream `blood-pressure` as described in the streams structure above :

 ```json
 {